pozi/PoziConnectConfig/New M1 Config.md

 * generate 'sampler' query (10 records from each edit code)
 * copy/paste results into audit template and email to council

+Await feedback...

+* adjust configuration as required
+* generate M1
-Await feedback, adjust configuration as required, generate M1, send to council
+* send to council

+Await feedback...

+* send instructions for installing and running Pozi Connect, and/or
+* organise site visit